 When shopping online, many shoppers prefer to checkout as a guest to avoid the long process of signing up as a customer.
 However, when shoppers don’t create a customer account when checking out, you have fewer chances of bringing back these anonymous customers for another purchase.

 Shopify allows merchants to choose how they want their customers to checkout.
 You can let shoppers choose if they want to check out as a guest or create a customer account or you can make it mandatory to create a customer account.

-We believe that both customer accounts and guest checkout are important for Shopify stores, allowing you to capture different kinds of shoppers.
+We believe that both the customer account page and guest checkout are important for Shopify stores, allowing you to capture different kinds of shoppers.

-Let’s look at the advantages and drawbacks of both methods and how you can enable customer accounts and guest checkout.
+Let’s look at the advantages and drawbacks of both methods and how you can enable customer account pages and guest checkout on your Shopify store.

 Let’s look at the advantages and disadvantages of customer accounts and guest checkouts and why both are important for your Shopify store.

 |Suited for||First-time visitors who are still building their trust in your store||Repeat customers who are familiar with your brand.|